 What do you think is the importance/significance of having a diverse workforce for both startups and the PE/VC industry?

 When you’re trying to build innovation it’s important that you examine all possibilities.
 If you all have the same point of view, you won’t consider alternative perspectives.
 I think for Kickstart, we benefit from the fact that we know that not everybody belongs to the same background, like education, character, nationality etc. And what that means is we’re conscious that you have to explain why you made a certain decision, as one cannot assume.
 When we know you’re different, I am different, it will make more of an effort when we’re trying to arrive at the decision to explain.
-I think it matters to have the diversity because it allows you to examine that breadth of options and to test things that have not been done because you have no assumptions that it’s already given or a fact.
+I think it matters to have the diversity because it allows you to examine that breadth of options and to test things that have not been done because you have no assumptions that it’s already given.

 What do you think will be the impact of more women in decision-making positions in PE/VC on the whole startup ecosystem, and for PEs on the companies they invest in or fund?